ewintram/bookmark_manager_2/README.md

 ## User stories
  ```
 As a user,
-So that I can view a list of links ,
+So that I can quickly go to web sites I regularly visit ,
-I'd like to use a tool to show the list of links.
+I'd like to see a list of links on the homepage.
 ```
 ```
 As a User,